junxit/us-congress-bills-119/metadata.md

 - 2025-04-29 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 219 - 205 (Roll no. 110). (text: CR H1706)
 - 2025-04-29 — Rule provides for consideration of H.J.
 Res.
 60, H.J.
 Res.
 78, H.J.
 Res.
 87, H.J.
 Res.
 88 and H The resolution provides for consideration of H.J.
 Res.
 60, H.J.
 Res.
 78, H.J.
 Res.
 87, H.J.
 Res.
 88, and H.J.
 Res.
 89 under a closed rule with one hour of debate and one motion to recommit on each joint resolution.
 - 2025-04-29 — The previous question was ordered pursuant to the rule.
+- 2025-04-30 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 65.